squat/kilo/docs/monitoring.md

 ### Kilo

 Kilo exports some standard metrics with the Prometheus GoCollector and ProcessCollector.
-It also exposes some Kilo specific metrics.
+It also exposes some Kilo-specific metrics.

 ```
 # HELP kilo_errors_total Number of errors that occurred while administering the mesh.